-Currently I am involved in a fantastic project titled PLP Connect U a joint project with the Department of Education and Powerful Learning Practice.
-It is a fairly open ended project designed around creating better learning and teaching practice through the development of networks and communities of learners.
-The approach seems to be a fairly organic one where outcomes are not set in stone but are variable dependent on where the groups push or pull them.
-This approach creates some fairly messy as well as interesting discussions as well as generating confusion.
-Confusion is one of my favorite states and a state I thoroughly endorse when it comes to teaching practice as it seems to allow for new models of unexpected thinking to push through.
-I was recently at a conference where clarity was the buZZ phrase.
-Students must have total clarity of the desired learning outcome at all times to better enhance their learning ability.
+Currently, I am involved in a project titled PLP Connect U, a joint project with the Department of Education and Powerful Learning Practice.
+It is a fairly open-ended project designed around creating better learning and teaching practice through the development of networks and communities of learners.
+The approach seems to be a fairly organic one where outcomes are not set in stone but are variable depending on where the groups push or pull them.
+This approach creates some somewhat messy and interesting discussions and generates Confusion.
+Confusion is one of my favorite states and a state I thoroughly endorse when it comes to teaching practice as it seems to allow for new models of unexpected thinking to push forward through.
+I was recently at a conference where clarity was the buzz phrase.
+Students must have total clarity of the desired learning outcome to better enhance their learning ability.

-For me that is a method that while having some merit some of the time is not necessarily something that will lead to new thinkings within the students mind so therefor has it’s limitations.
+For me, that is a method that, while having some merit, sometimes is not necessarily something that will lead to new thinking within the student’s mind, so it, therefore, has its limitations.

-I am part of a group within the PLPConnectU Project entitled Creativity and it is full of great thinkers trying to deepen their students educational experiences and allow for a more creative approach to learning.
-We were recently asked to comment on the subject of what we were wondering about and I replied with the following.
+I am part of a group within the PLPConnectU Project entitled Creativity, and it is full of great thinkers trying to deepen their student’s educational experiences and allow for a more creative approach to learning.
+We were recently asked to comment on what we were wondering about, and I replied with the following.

-Secondly a statement which follows similar lines found in a book called The Art of Looking Sideways.
+Secondly, a statement that follows similar lines is found in a book called The Art of Looking Sideways.

-The word creativity is frequently appropriated to enhance the mediocre or justify the mundane.
-That ceaseless and frenetic activity -easy to mistake for purposeful action – which without anything new to say only produces noise and aggregate.
-No new thoughts no magic moments just more activities in which process becomes product.
-The true creative act is something else it produces something which never existed before.
-Whether of small consequence or great significance.
-A glimpse of the blindingly obvious ignited by the heat off the wires caused by short circuiting thoughts.
+The word Creativity is frequently appropriated to enhance the mediocre or justify the mundane.
+That ceaseless and frenetic activity -easy to mistake for purposeful action – only produces noise and aggregate without anything new to say.
+No new thoughts no magic moments, just more activities in which process becomes product.
+The truly creative act is something else.
+It produces something which never existed before.
+Whether of minor consequence or great significance.
+A glimpse of the blindingly obvious ignited by the heat of the wires caused by short, circuiting thoughts.
 Insight is unreasoning.

-I think these two comments make powerful statements about true creativity requiring alot of work and space and dedication and support to allow it to find it’s way through because to “deliberately disorder all the senses” is a courageous and difficult thing to try.
-Reordering of the sences is talking about realigning meaning to everything or reassigning different meaning to things.
+I think these two comments make powerful statements about true Creativity requiring a lot of work and space and dedication and support to allow it to find its way through because to “deliberately disorder all the senses” is a courageous and difficult thing to try.
+Reordering of the senses is about realigning meaning to everything or reassigning different meanings to things.